 Once you have a rough idea of what you might have to spend, then you can start fleshing out your wedding budget, to see if the amount you have, the guest list you want, and the vision you’re planning is realistic.
 You might find the wedding you want won’t work with the budget you have – so as a couple, decide if you change the scope of the wedding (scaling back the celebrations or guest list), or the budget (by finding more money).

-That’s why I always bang on about our wedding budget planner – you can input a rough $ figure, bridal party size and guest count into the spreadsheet It’ll portion out the budget across all the aspects of a bells-and-whistles wedding.
+That’s why I always bang on about our wedding budget planner – you can input a rough $ figure and guest count into the spreadsheet, and from this it will portion out the budget across all the aspects of a bells-and-whistles wedding.
 You can then skip all the fussing around with ‘have I covered everything/what does X cost’, because you’re not trying to ballpark figures.
 More info on the budget template here.

 Step 1: List out all the aspects of your wedding day